Avatar (2009 film): Home media

-20th Century Fox Home Entertainment released the film on DVD and Blu-ray in the United States on April 22, 2010, and in the United Kingdom on April 26.
-The United States release was not on a Tuesday as is the norm, but was done to coincide with Earth Day.
-The first DVD and Blu-ray release does not contain any supplemental features other than the theatrical film and the disc menu in favor of and to make space for optimal picture and sound.
-The release also preserves the film's 1.78:1 (16:9) format over the 2.39:1 (21:9) scope version, as Cameron felt that was the best format to watch the film.
+20th Century Fox Home Entertainment released Avatar on DVD and Blu-ray English-speaking countries in November, 2010 after being held back that spring.
+The initial release preserved the film's 1.78:1 (16:9) format over the 2.39:1 (21:9) scope version, as Cameron felt that was the best format to watch the film.
 The Blu-ray disc contains DRM (BD+ 5) which some Blu-ray players might not support without a firmware update.

-Avatar set a first-day launch record in the United States for Blu-ray sales at 1.5 million units sold, breaking the record previously held by The Dark Knight (600, 000 units sold).
+Avatar set a first-day launch record in the United States for Blu-ray sales at 1.5 million units sold, breaking the record previously held by The Dark Knight (600,000 units sold).
 First-day DVD and Blu-ray sales combined were over four million units sold.
-In its first four days of release, sales of Avatar on Blu-ray reached 2.7 million in the United States and Canada – overtaking The Dark Knight to become the best ever selling Blu-ray release in the region.
-The release later broke the Blu-ray sales record in the United Kingdom the following week.
+In its first four days of release, sales of Avatar on Blu-ray reached 2.7 million in the United States and Canada—overtaking The Dark Knight to become the best selling Blu-ray release of all time in the region.
+Avatar broke the Blu-ray sales record in the United Kingdom the following week.
 In its first three weeks of release, the film sold a total of 19.7 million DVD and Blu-ray discs combined, a new record for sales in that period.
-As of July 18, 2012, DVD sales (not including Blu-ray) totaled over 10.5 million units sold with $190, 806, 055 in revenue.
-Avatar retained its record as the top-selling Blu-ray in the US market until January 2015, when it was surpassed by Disney's Frozen.
+As of July 18, 2012, DVD sales totaled over 10.5 million units.
+Avatar retained its record as the top-selling Blu-ray in the US until January 2015, when it was surpassed by Frozen.